LRSORRENTI/Website-Analysis/CompetitorWebsiteAnalysis/04_Brands-Builders/04_Brands-Builders.md

 ## The Bad

 - The sidenav has some strange spacing, not sure if that was their intended effect, but it may have been a more complete look if they included their logo within the side nav drawer along with maybe a yellow accent of some kind as well

+- Their use of border radius is inconsistent, usually when corners are going from rounded to normal on buttons or containers it creates a visual clash

+-